Cellers History, Family Crest & Coats of Arms

 The surname Cellers was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Cellers family
+Early History of the Cellers family

 This web page shows only a small excerpt of our Cellers research.
 Another 103 words (7 lines of text) covering the years 1281, 1482, 1630, 1698, 1671, 1646, 1705, 1700 and 1671 are included under the topic Early Cellers History in all our PDF Extended History products and printed products wherever possible.